ExploreASL/Documentation/source/Tutorials-Import.md

 Note that we are using an outdated notation here - Visit/Session/Scan.
 In BIDS, this corresponds to Sessions/Runs/Scans - this will be updated in the future.

 #### 1. folderHierarchy
+The parameter `folderHierarchy` enables to parse the directory path with the data and extract several strings from the path as tokens, which describe patient/visit/session/scan names.

 ```
 "folderHierarchy": ["^(\\d{3}).*", "^Session([12])$","^(PSEUDO_10_min|T1-weighted|M0)$"]
 ```

-This specifies the names of all directories at all levels.
+Essentially, commas `,` separate different directory levels and strings inbetween `(` and `)` brackets are treated as tokens and extracted and numbered consecutively left to right.
 In this case, we have specified regular expressions for directories at three different levels:

 * `^(\\d{3}).*`
 * `^Session([12])$`